liesnikov/extensible-elaborator/paper/main.md

 We implement the core of the elaborator as a bidirectional syntax traversal, raising a constraint every time we need to assert something about the type.

-This includes the expected use of unification constraints, like in case we enter checking mode while the term should be inferred:
+This includes the expected use of unification constraints, for example the case when we enter checking mode while the term should be inferred:

 ```haskell
 checkType tm ty = do